aldidwiki/Contacts/README.md

 # Contacts
-A Simple RESTful App based on Android
+A Simple CRUD App using RESTful API based on Android

 This app is similar to [Kontak](https://github.com/aldidwiki/Kontak), but this is the kotlin version